Personal Integrity (Staying Sane in the Midst of Chaos)

 2. Draw a boundary

-Identifying your non-negotiable values is another way to maintain personal integrity.
-For example, tell yourself that you could put up with all sorts of unreasonable instructions except those demanding that you snitch on a colleague, lie to a customer, or disobey your supervisor.
-Then, simplify your life by going along with whatever is needed as long as these core values are not challenged.
+Identify your non-negotiable values.
+For example, tell yourself that you will refuse to snitch on a colleague, or lie to a customer.
+If this boundary is crossed, your personal integrity would be compromised and you can’t live with yourself.
+Then, go along with whatever is needed as long as these core values are not challenged.

 One of the mistakes I made early in my working life was to hang around negative people.
-Naturally their constant whining affected my own attitude.
-In hindsight I should have spent more time with colleagues who were able to rise above the nonsense and stay focused on what was important to the job and to themselves.
-Wise people find a way to keep their personal integrity in the midst of chaos, and just being around them helps us learn to do the same.
+Their constant whining naturally affected my own attitude.
+In hindsight I should have spent more time with colleagues who were able to stay focused on what was important to the job and to themselves.
+Wise people find a way to keep their personal integrity in the midst of chaos, and being around them helps us do the same.

 “To be nobody but yourself in a world which is doing its best, night and day, to make you everybody else means to fight the hardest battle which any human being can fight; and never stop fighting.”